Skip to main content

 When metronidazole is used on your skin, or as a vaginal gel, it is not likely to get into your breast milk, and you can use it for longer than a few weeks if you need to.

 When using the cream or gel, be careful that your baby does not come into contact with the areas of your body you have put it on.
-When using the cream, gel or vaginal gel, wash your hands after you have applied it and before picking up your baby.
+Always wash your hands after you have applied the cream, gel or vaginal gel before touching your baby.

 Metronidazole and fertility

-There's no clear evidence to suggest that taking metronidazole reduces fertility in either men or women.
-However, speak to a pharmacist or doctor before taking it if you're trying to get pregnant.
+There's no evidence that taking metronidazole affects fertility in either men or women.

 Non-urgent advice: Tell your doctor if you're:

-For more information about how metronidazole can affect you and your baby during pregnancy, visit the Best Use of Medicines in Pregnancy (BUMPS) website.
+Find out more about how metronidazole can affect you and your baby on the Bumps (Best Use of Medicines in Pregnancy) website.